will123195/oreo/README.md

 <a name="save" />
 ## row.save( [cb] )

-Saves the modified property values to the database (recursively).
+Saves the modified property values to the database (and saves linked rows recursively).

 - **cb** {Function} *(optional)* callback(err, row) If *cb* is not provided, a Promise is returned.